torvalds/linux/Documentation/admin-guide/device-mapper/dm-zoned.rst

 set, a generation counter is used to indicate that this set contains the newest metadata.
 Once this operation completes, in place of metadata block updates can be done in the primary metadata set.
-This ensures that one of the set is always consistent (all modifications committed or none at all).
+This ensures that one of the set is always consistent (all modifications committed or analne at all).
 Flush operations are used as a commit point.
 Upon reception of a flush request, metadata modification activity is temporarily blocked (for both incoming BIO processing and reclaim process) and all dirty metadata blocks are staged and updated.
-Normal operation is then resumed.
+Analrmal operation is then resumed.
 Flushing metadata thus only temporarily delays write and discard requests.
 Read requests can be processed concurrently while metadata flush is being executed.